btzy/lieuzhenghong.com/_posts/2020-08-19-a-market-based-mechanism-to-preserve-indonesia's-forests.md

 Of course, this works with any resource that we want to preserve, not just Indonesia's forests.

 Have I missed something?
 Interested in implementing this?
 Send me a message, please.

+## Things I cut

+The key here is to realise that a) the forests are a _positive externality_ in the sense that they sequester carbon and reduce global temperatures, and
+b) we are much richer than many of the Indonesians who own the forests, and they need to eat.